A Cheap Motorsports Rear View Camera Setup

 I have also found another, slightly comical, benefit.
 This “parking camera” is actually a great help for me when manoeuvring around the paddock and garages. 🙂

 Hans devices on helmets are great but they do make looking over your shoulder basically impossible.
 Having the camera has helped more than I thought!

-Whether you are considering investing in an expensive rear camera system or whether you are trying to solve practical problems like mine, taking this pragmatic approach has certainly been beneficial in my experience.
+Whether you are considering investing in an expensive motorsports rear view camera system or whether you are trying to solve practical problems like mine, taking this pragmatic approach has certainly been beneficial in my experience.